coinevo/documents/docs/es/commands/README.md

 ### importpubkey "pubkey" ( "label" rescan )

 Adds a public key that can be watched as if it were in your wallet but cannot be used to spend.
 The public key is 66 characters hex, and can be obtained using the `validateaddress` command.
-After entering this command, the wallet will rescan for a few minutes, qtum-qt returns ìnullî and qtumd returns nothing.
+After entering this command, the wallet will rescan for a few minutes, evo-qt returns ìnullî and evod returns nothing.
 The wallet should be backed up after importing a public key.

 ```
 importpubkey 0381dc63bc14d32743a7741dc6a2993b8384dc3aa848332194bc851ff2a371b827